newsdev/ai2html/index.md

 ##### `ai2html-settings`

-Most of the script’s options are set in the settings text block.
 When you run ai2html for the first time in your ai file, the script will place a settings text block to the upper left of all your artboards.
 Here is a description of the settings:

 *Options that are included in the settings text block by default:*